 About Batikwalla by Victoria

 For years I knew what batik was, but I didn't know how to make it.
 It seemed so intimidating to learn a craft that involved melting wax and dyeing fabric, but the results were so pretty it kept me intrigued.
-One day the stars aligned and I took it upon myself to figure out this craft.
+One day the stars aligned and I took it upon myself to figure it out.

-Subscribe to the Batikwalla Youtube channel and become friends.
+Subscribe to the Batikwalla Youtube channel.
 The video below is updated regularly with a variety of vlogs, Batikwalla sizing examples, batik painting videos, and other thoughtful content.

 The entire batik collection can be found here ★ ALL BATIKS ★